gentaro0404/unit4_project/README.md

 ```
-This is the CSS file for my home page.
-For each file, I made sure to use the same background image and the same style as this one.
-However, as different pages were made to do different things, I made seperate CSS files for each one, ending up with 3.
-One for the login and all the other form pages, one for the home page, and one for the shopping list page.
-This made the CSS as simple as possible without compromising on each pages needs.
+The author has used a CSS file named my_style.css to style the home page of the website.
+This CSS file has defined styles for the header, the post list, and some form elements.
+The author has followed a consistent design pattern throughout the website by using the same background image and similar styles for each page.
+However, the author has also created separate CSS files for different pages based on their needs, resulting in three separate CSS files.
+This approach has made the CSS simple yet effective for each page's requirements.

 # Criteria D: Functionality

 ## Appendi